 The punishment of the wicked is prepared, God himself holds it in readiness; he has collected and concocted woes most dread, and in the chalice of his wrath he holds it.
 They scoffed his feast of love; they shall be dragged to his table of justice and made to drink their true dessert.Charles Spurgeon, English preacher, 1834-1892

 But I will declare forever, I will sing praises to the God of Jacob.
 "All the horns of the wicked I will also cut off, but the horns of the righteous shall be exalted."
 Psalm 75:9-10 NKJV But as for me, I will always proclaim what God has done; I will sing praises to the God of Jacob.
 For God says, "I will break the strength of the wicked, but I will increase the power of the godly."
 Psalm 75:9-10 NLT

 Some boast in themselves, in their wealth or strength or intelligence.
 Some “stiff necks” raise their horns and their glasses to other gods- the god of self, the god of money, the god of the world.

 And if it seems evil to you to serve the LORD, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell.
 But as for me and my house, we will serve the LORD.
 Joshua 24:15 NKJV

 God will do all that He has promised, in His time, and with His good and perfect will.
 Here is our task:

 Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time.
 1 Peter 5:6 NIV

 Father in heaven, thank you for your word.
-When we open and study your word, you reveal beautiful, life giving truths of your love and faithfulness throughout time and now and forever.
+When we open and study your word, you reveal beautiful, life-giving truths of your love and faithfulness throughout time, now, and forever.
 Thank you for loving us and walking beside us.
 Give us strength today to do all that you ask of us.
 Amen.